SLA Boys Program for Spring 2022

 The Local Recreation playing option will feature small-sided instruction and all practices and games are in Stafford County.
 Season runs March through May and will consist of up to two practices per week and up to 7 games on Saturdays.

-All first year players (players with no previous lacrosse experience...e.g. a spring season) MUST play in the Local Rec option.
-Second year players (one previous year of experience) should play in the Local Rec option, but can register to play in the NVYLL league with a coach's recommendation and a successful pre-season assessment to one of those teams.
+All first year players (players with no previous lacrosse experience...e.g. a spring season) should play in the Local Rec option.
+Second year players (one previous year of experience) should play in the Local Rec option, but can register to play in the NVYLL league.

 Local Recreation division teams and final playing format will be determined in March after several group practices and once all registration numbers are known.

 The first Local Recreation Division practice will be Saturday, February 26th at Embrey Mill Park (Field and times, TBD)

 6U Age Group: LADM-related activities and lacrosse drills.
 Soft sticks, soft lacrosse balls, no protective equipment (e.g.pads)

 [SLA will provide all sticks and needed equipment for this program.
 Boys will receive a 'loaner' soft stick to start, and then will be provided a regular boys lacrosse stick roughly mid-way through the program...parents need to buy nothing at this time; uniform jersey is optional; everything else is included]

 8U Age Group: The focus at this age group is on learning the fundamentals of the sport, to include basic stick handling as well as basic team concepts.
 Teams will play games in a 3v3 or 4v4 format, on a modified field (60x35 yds), using regular sticks (can be shortened as needed), soft lacrosse balls, and full protective equipment (see "Equipment" below)